oudream/RobWork/doc/sphinx/installation/cmake.rst

 Common Options
 --------------
-- WITH_RWHW=[True|False]
-    - Default: True
-    - Use this option to control if RobWorkHardware should be used (only when building all projects together).

 - WITH_RWS=[True|False]
     - Default: True
     - Use this option to control if RobWorkStudio should be used (only when building all projects together).